GetActive! Singapore Singaporeans to celebrate national day through sport

 These activities can range from mass participation events to social events that infuse elements of sport, to workshops and seminars, to even the development of innovative and inspirational initiatives, with a tinge of national day celebrations.

-Beyond providing cash outlay, the Active Enabler grant has in-kind components in which SportSG will be providing sport expertise such as the provision of fitness instructors and sport coaches/officials, facilitation in organising events, to sport and snack packs, to even the provision of venue spaces for events
+Beyond providing cash outlay, the Active Enabler grant has in-kind components in which SportSG will be providing sport expertise such as the provision of fitness instructors and sport coaches/officials, facilitation in organising events, to sport and snack packs, to even the provision of venue spaces for events.

 Enabling the community to play through partnerships

 GetActive!
 Singapore has already received valuable support from fellow public agencies.
-For instance, recognising that public spaces are important in realising the aim of this national initiative, Sport Singapore will be working with the Urban Redevelopment Authority (URA) to ensure that common spaces under the civic district and/or the central business district will be made available for approved activities organized by Corporate Singapore under Active Enabler programme.
+For instance, recognising that public spaces are important in realising the aim of this national initiative, Sport Singapore will be working with the Urban Redevelopment Authority (URA) to ensure that common spaces under the civic district and/or the central business district will be made available for approved activities organised by Corporate Singapore under Active Enabler programme.

 Adds Mr Lim, “We would like to thank our partners in this initiative and we hope for more to join us on this journey towards getting more Singaporeans to Live Better through Sport.
 GetActive!
 Singapore is also a clarion call towards building a nation of resilient communities, a cohesive and caring society of engaged citizens, and more importantly, a Singapore that we are all proud to call home.”